 Google decides which ads to place based on a combination of bid amounts and Quality Score.
 The more relevant and effective your ads, the better chance you have at reaching users.

 So even if your ads are currently achieving the results you want, looking for opportunities to improve this score could be a great way to make them even more effective in 2017.

 The ads that you create in AdWords can show up in a handful of places outside of Google’s search results, and that will not change.

-You’ll still be able to advertise to your target audience on sites that are part of the Google Display Network, and can target users based on keywords, specific websites, or demographic.
+You’ll still be able to advertise to your target audience on sites that are part of the Google Display Network and can target users based on keywords, specific websites, or demographics.